 Mobile App Patent Example

 Patent rights are granted by governments and vary depending on the jurisdiction in which they are granted.
 In the United States, for example, patents are granted by the United States Patent and Trademark Office (USPTO) and typically last for 20 years from the date of filing.
-Following criteria must be met if your concern is on how to patent an app idea:
+Whether retail, delivery, education, AR, or healthcare app ideas, the following criteria must be met if your concern is on how to patent an app idea:

 Step 1: Research and Check if Your Idea is Patentable